bm16ton/yoga-c630-linux-kernel/Documentation/filesystems/xfs-delayed-logging-design.rst

 context and attach that to the CIL for aggregation of new transactions.

-This allows us to unlock the CIL immediately after transfer of all the committed items and effectively allow new transactions to be issued while we are formatting the checkpoint into the log.
+This allows us to unlock the CIL immediately after transfer of all the committed items and effectively allows new transactions to be issued while we are formatting the checkpoint into the log.
 It also allows concurrent checkpoints to be written into the log buffers in the case of log force heavy workloads, just like the existing transaction commit code does.
 This, however,